-11.423 If agreement cannot be reached in Section 11.422, an immediate Joint Port Labor Relations Committee meeting shall be called on the job.

-11.424 If agreement cannot be reached in Section 11.423, the Area Arbitrator shall be called to the job for an immediate ruling as to how work shall proceed.
-After the work proceeds the Arbitrator shall make a further ruling that a bona fide health or safety issue did or did not exist.

-11.425 Where the Arbitrator decides-or where agreement is reached in any 1 of the steps under Section 11.42-that the employers were correct, the men shall not be paid for standby time, if involved.

-11.426 Where the Arbitrator decides-or where agreement is reached in any 1 of the steps under Section 11.42-that the men were correct, the men shall be paid for standby time, if involved.

-11.427 If the Arbitrator decides or it is agreed at any step under Section 11.42 that an unsafe condition exists which can be corrected, the men shall work as directed to correct such condition.

-11.428 If it is determined at any step under Section 11.42 that the condition claimed to be unsafe is in fact safe, the men shall resume work as directed and failure to resume work as directed shall be cause to remove the men from the payroll as of the time of standby.

-11.429 If during a period of standby on an issue of health and safety any man leaves his place of work except upon instructions of management, he shall be removed from the payroll as of the time of standby regardless of how the issue is settled.
+- 11.422, an immediate Joint Port Labor Relations Committee meeting shall be called on the job. - 11.424 If agreement cannot be reached in Section 11.423, the industry Area Arbitrator, assigned on a random basis, shall be called to the job for an immediate ruling as to how work shall proceed.
+After the work proceeds the industry Area Arbitrator shall make a further ruling that a bona fide health or safety issue did or did not exist. - 11.425 Where the industry Area Arbitrator decides or where agreement is reached in any 1 of the steps under Section 11.42 that the employers were correct, the men shall not be paid for standby time, if involved. - 11.426 Where the industry Area Arbitrator decides or where agreement is reached in any 1 of the steps under Section 11.42 that the men were correct, the men shall be paid for standby time, if involved. - 11.427 If the industry Area Arbitrator decides or it is agreed at any step under Section 11.42 that an unsafe condition exists which can be corrected, the men shall work as directed to correct such condition. - 11.428 If it is determined at any step under Section 11.42 that the condition claimed to be unsafe is in fact safe, the men shall resume work as directed and failure to resume work as directed shall be cause to remove the men from the payroll as of the time of standby. - 11.429 If during a period of standby on an issue of health and safety any man leaves his place of work except upon instructions of management, he shall be removed from the payroll as of the time of standby regardless of how the issue is settled.
 Any man who so leaves without obtaining his own replacement shall be automatically subject to appropriate penalties under the grievance machinery.